-The Town is located in Rensselaer County and governed by a five-member Board, which includes the Town Supervisor.
-The Town Supervisor is the Town's chief executive officer and is responsible for the Town's day-to-day operations.
-The Town's 2013 general fund budget amounted to approximately \$7.9 million.
-The Town has designated approximately 128 acres as parkland.
+The County is governed by a 19-member Board, which includes the County Executive.
+The County Executive is the chief executive officer and is responsible for day-to-day operations.
+The County's 2013 general fund budget was approximately \$1.72 billion.
+The County has designated approximately 5,200 acres of parkland.

-"Parkland alienation" is the process by which a municipality seeks to sell, lease or discontinue the use of municipal parkland.
-Parkland alienation applies to every municipal park1 in the State, whether owned by a city, county, town or village.
-In order to convey parkland to a non-public entity, or to use parkland for another purpose, the municipality must receive prior authorization from the New York State Office of Parks, Recreation and Historic Preservation (State Parks) in the form of legislation enacted by the New York State Legislature (Legislature) and approved by the Governor.
+"Parkland alienation" occurs when a municipality seeks to sell, lease or discontinue the use of municipal parkland.
+Parkland alienation applies to every municipal parkland in the State, whether owned by a city, county, town or village.
+In order to convey parkland to a non-public entity, or to use parkland for another purpose, the municipality must receive prior authorization from the New York State Office of Parks, Recreation and Historic Preservation (State Parks) in the form of legislation enacted by the New York State Legislature and approved by the Governor.
 The bill by which the Legislature grants its authorization is commonly referred to as a "parkland alienation" bill.